 The Straddle Strategy

 This page is completely focused on the StockedUp Straddle Strategy and options trading tips.
-This strategy has an impressive record with only one loss all year long.
 The strategy may seem complicated but it is actually very simple.
 To start off, just follow these 4 steps:

 1) Buy the underlying straddles that I post in the StockedUp Facebook group.